vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 meals.
 I took two of the medications (ibuprofen and clindamycin) skipping acetaminophen + hydrocodone.

+### Almost normal food for lunch 2023-07-08 1:30 PM to 2:30 PM

+At 1:30 PM, I had lunch.
+Unlike with previous meals, this time I included whole wheat tortillas as part of my meal, thereby also reducing the amount of potatoes that I had in this meal.
+Along with the food, I took all three medications (ibuprofen, acetaminophen + hydrocodone, clindamycin).

+I also took a temperature measurement after the meal, coming to 98.8 degrees Fahrenheit for my central forehead.
+After the temperature measurement, I felt like my heart was beating fast, so I tried to measure my pulse to get a crude estimate of my heart rate.
+My rough measure came to around 80 beats per minute, i.e., well under the official threshold for tachycardia (of 100 beats per minute), but likely higher than *my* average.

 ## Sleep

 ### Sleep at night on 2023-07-05 (or rather, past midnight on 2023-07-06)